 Specific Emergency Focused Work BioSpecific Health Focused Work Bio

-June has the unique ability to blend and bridge two worlds: disability user experiences and emergency management experiences.
+June has the unique ability to blend and bridge two worlds: disability user experiences, with health and emergency services experiences.
 Her contracts include working with several California State Departments as well as cities and counties.
-She has also worked on nationally with FEMA, the Centers for Disease Control, Department of Homeland Security, and Health and Human Services on policy, planning and training issues.
+She has also worked with nationally with FEMA, the Centers for Disease Control, Department of Homeland Security, and Health and Human Services on policy, planning and training issues.
 She co-chaired The United States Department of Homeland Security’s working group which developed a Functional and Medical Support Sheltering Target Capabilities List, worked on FEMA's Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters, and is a member of FEMA's National Advisory Council.

 In the health care world June’s focuses encompass working as a contractor with a variety of health facilities, managed care plans, government projects and consulting firms.
 These projects include work with Rehabilitation Research and Training Centers: on Aging with a Disability, Managed Care and Disability, Health and Wellness and Disability, National Center of Physical Activity and Disability and the Rehabilitation Engineering Research Center on Accessible Medical Instrumentation, the Access Board.
 She delivers workshops on developing disability competencies in health care covering the demographics of disability populations (prevalence, causes, function versus diagnosis, employment rates, and health disparities) compliance with the Americans with Disabilities Act (attitudinal, communication, physical, medical equipment and programmatic access), care coordination and long term support services, and stakeholder engagementJune is the recipient of many honors and awards, and has delivered hundreds of keynote addresses, workshops and seminars and has over 200 publications on disability-related health, wellness and aging with disability, and emergency issues.
 She has held many offices on the boards of the National Council for Independent Living (NCIL), and the California Foundation of Independent Living Centers.
 As a presidential appointee to the United States Access Board where she served as its chair and vice chair.
 June is a well-known and respected disability rights advocate and consultant.
 Recognized nationally and internationally, she is one of the original national leaders in the Independent Living Movement.